YueYaiba/DIY-Cloud-Gaming/README.md

 • Your computer
 • Your android device
-• A Raspberry Pi (Refer to the relevant section for which models work)
+• A Raspberry Pi (Refer to the relevant section for which models work)  and an micro sd card.
 • A router with port forwarding